blockdeep/delivery-partners/partners/23studio/readme.md

 ## Summary

-We are a specialized blockchain development company focusing on full-stack solutions with particular expertise in Rust-based smart contracts and complex Web3 architectures.
-Born from successful hackathon experiences, we've evolved into a professional development studio known for rapid delivery of high-quality blockchain products.
+23stud.io is a specialized blockchain development studio focusing on full-stack solutions with particular expertise in Rust-based smart contracts and complex Web3 architectures.
+Born from successful hackathon experiences, they've evolved into a professional development studio known for rapid delivery of high-quality blockchain products.

-Our core strength lies in transforming complex blockchain concepts into user-friendly applications, with a proven track record of delivering production-ready solutions in record time.
-Working both with established projects and creating products from scratch, we excel at rapid development while maintaining high quality and security standards.
-With our hackathon background and deep technical expertise, we've become a trusted partner for both end-to-end product development and team extension scenarios.
+Their core strength lies in transforming complex blockchain concepts into user-friendly applications, with a proven track record of delivering production-ready solutions in record time.
+Working both with established projects and creating products from scratch, they excel at rapid development while maintaining high quality and security standards.
+With their hackathon background and deep technical expertise, they've become a trusted partner for both end-to-end product development and team extension scenarios.

 ## Services Provided